oasisresearchlab/context24/README.md

 # Context24: Dataset repository for SDPROC Shared Task: Context24: Contextualizing Scientific Figures and Tables

-This repository will host the training/dev datasets and evaluation scripts for the [2024 Workshop on Scholarly Document Processing](https://sdproc.org/2024/sharedtasks.html#context24) Shared Task: **Context24: Contextualizing Scientific Figures and Tables**
+This repository hosts the training/dev datasets and evaluation scripts for the [2024 Workshop on Scholarly Document Processing](https://sdproc.org/2024/sharedtasks.html#context24) Shared Task: **Context24: Contextualizing Scientific Figures and Tables**

 ## Dataset and directory structure